vatsal-2002/Blog-Project/README.md

 - React.js - Library for building the user interface.
 - Axios - HTTP client for making API requests to the backend.
-- CSS - Styles for the frontend UI.
+- Tailwind CSS - Styles for the frontend UI.

 <!-- Backend: -->